Kurul0/greencity-test-cases/README.md

-# Manual Testing: GreenCity Events Page
+# Manual Testing: GreenCity Website

-This repository contains the practical implementation of the manual testing process for the GreenCity web application.

 ### Project Overview
 **Objective:** To perform manual testing of the public-facing features on the About Us and Events pages on the GreenCity website, and to design structured documentation.